Quick Stats

 - Paul DeGoede, Director

-The foundation operates with a multi-generational approach, with Cari Milgard's children actively involved as program directors and board members.
+The foundation operates with a multi-generational approach, with Cari Milgard's children actively involved as programme directors and board members.
 The foundation embraces the saying often used by Gary and Carol Milgard: "It takes everybody pulling on the oar" to describe achieving a common goal - a philosophy that continues to guide their collaborative approach to community service.

 Application Process & Timeline